Sidhant43/Student-Management-System/README.md

 # Student-Management-System
-Using Spring boot , create a project of Student-Management-System
+Using Spring boot, Thymeleaf and MySql , create a project of Student-Management-System